SuleimanFarah/sunpy/GSOC/2015/GSoC-2015-Ankit-Kumar.md

 **Pre-Work:**

 Read documentation and development guide, practice examples and get familiar with lightcurve module, sunpy.instr.goes, sunpy.lightcurve.sources.goes file, Unified Downloader PR, Maps class.
 Get the final idea about approach.
-Discuss and create a list of each ‘X’ vs ‘Y’ visualization to be implemented during the project and sort out project implementation and additional feature that should be added after thoroughly discussing it with mentor.
+Discuss and create a list of each ‘X' vs ‘Y' visualization to be implemented during the project and sort out project implementation and additional feature that should be added after thoroughly discussing it with mentor.

 **I  {25 May - 21 June} ( 4 weeks) (This I believe will be the bulk of the initial task and might take unto a month or so)**